-Use commands to ingest data directly to the engine.
+Use commands to ingest data directly to your cluster.
 This method bypasses the Data Management services, and therefore should be used only for exploration and prototyping.
 Don't use this method in production or high-volume scenarios.

-Inline ingestion: A control command .ingest inline is sent to the engine, with the data to be ingested being a part of the command text itself.
+Inline ingestion: A management command .ingest inline is sent to your cluster, with the data to be ingested being a part of the command text itself.
 This method is intended for improvised testing purposes.

-Ingest from query: A control command .set, .append, .set-or-append, or .set-or-replace is sent to the engine, with the data specified indirectly as the results of a query or a command.
+Ingest from query: A management command .set, .append, .set-or-append, or .set-or-replace is sent to your cluster, with the data specified indirectly as the results of a query or a command.

-Ingest from storage (pull): A control command .ingest into is sent to the engine, with the data stored in some external storage (for example, Azure Blob Storage) accessible by the engine and pointed-to by the command.
+Ingest from storage (pull): A management command .ingest into is sent to your cluster, with the data stored in external storage, such as Azure Blob Storage, accessible by your cluster and pointed-to by the command.